therealwestninja/advanced-hypnosis-narration-engine/README.md

 **A free, AI-driven, fully browser-native hypnosis experience generator.**

-Generate personalised induction scripts with AI, hear them narrated by the browser's text-to-speech engine, and experience guided sessions with procedural soundscapes, 16 hypnotic visual effects, and real-time customisation — all running locally in your browser with zero server dependencies.
+Generate personalized induction scripts with AI, hear them narrated by the browser's text-to-speech engine, and experience guided sessions with procedural soundscapes, 16 hypnotic visual effects, and real-time customization — all running locally in your browser with zero server dependencies.

 Live here: [Perchance.org/advanced-hypnosis-narration-engine](https://perchance.org/advanced-hypnosis-narration-engine).
 No account required.
 No downloads.
 No data leaves your device.